 Property economists provide advice about the administration, development and use of land and property such as office buildings, shopping centres, blocks of flats, subdivisions, factories, hotels, resorts and farms.

-Duties & Tasks
+Duties & Tasks of a Property Economist

 - advise on the best method of sale (such as leasing proposals or purchase of property) and improvements in property presentation

-arrange the sale of properties
+- arrange the sale of properties

-advise on the leasing of new premises and negotiate with landlords, determining space requirements, the best geographical location and the costs involved
+- advise on the leasing of new premises and negotiate with landlords, determining space requirements, the best geographical location and the costs involved

-develop and implement marketing strategies for investment properties and negotiate with tenants
+- develop and implement marketing strategies for investment properties and negotiate with tenants

-collect and research information about properties and write comprehensive reports
+- collect and research information about properties and write comprehensive reports

-prepare feasibility studies, carry out market research, evaluate the risks and returns of property developments, and manage projects
+- prepare feasibility studies, carry out market research, evaluate the risks and returns of property developments, and manage projects

-advise on property investment, and on achieving the best return for an investment property or group of properties.
+- advise on property investment, and on achieving the best return for an investment property or group of properties.

 Property economists may coordinate a team of professionals for a property project.
 This may include accountants, architects, engineers, quantity surveyors, financiers, builders, real estate agents and property marketers.